Blue Mountains New South Wales, Australia Travel Guide

 A popular casual meal, typically crispy battered fish and hot chips.

-Served in pubs or casual eateries.
+Served at bars or casual eateries.

 Burgers with various toppings are widely available.
 Smashed avocado on toast a popular breakfast/brunch item.